janliggett/World-Hub/README.md

 These problems have all been fixed and as someone who enjoys C#, I'm enjoying working with ASP.NET a lot.

 ## Readability and Accessibility
 Since the primary goal of this website is to provide documentation for my players, I consider readability and accessibility to be what matters most.
-I am currently working on making the website easier to navigate, but I'd say my goal after that is to make it mobile friendly.
-After that I'll tackle accessibility issues as I'm made aware of them.
+It's mlready obile friendly and I've fixed other issues as I've noticed them, but I will continue to fix issues as I'm made aware of them.

 ## Long-term Goals
 While this website is currently just documentation for my players, I do have some longer term goals for the website: